 - Study these 3-4 relevant Inventive Principles and brainstorm which of the principles can apply to your problem.
-Think like a detective in this step; a good solution will likely come from one of the principles.
-Move forward and test the top solution.
+In this step, think like a detective.
+A good solution will likely come from one of the principles.
+Then, move forward and test the top solution.

-An automotive company had a product innovation need related to the gas cap.
-They brought a team together and used TRIZ to develop an innovative solution.
+An automotive company had a product innovation need related to the gas cap, so they brought a team together and used TRIZ to develop an innovative solution.

-Generate a problem statement: Multiple customer complaints that gas caps are hard to install, easy to forget, make your hands smell like gas, and make the check engine light appear if not properly closed.
+First, generate a problem statement: Multiple customer complaints state that gas caps are hard to install, easy to forget, make your hands smell like gas, and make the check engine light appear if not properly closed.

-We want to make it easy to add gas to the auto but not at the expense of safety and functionality.
+Next, generate a conflict statement: We want to make it easy to add gas to the automobile but not at the expense of safety and functionality.

-Set the contradictions.
+Now, set the contradictions.
 First, the feature to improve.
 Next, the feature to preserve.
-Feel free to try several options – it takes some getting used to.
-Here is what we ended up using to narrow down our Inventive Principles for a focus:
+Feel free to try several options as it takes some getting used to.
+Here is an example of how we narrowed down our Inventive Principles for a focus:

 The Contradictions Matrix points to these Inventive Principles based on the contradictions above:

-Expand the 3-4 Inventive Principles and brainstorm solutions.
+Finally, expand the 3-4 Inventive Principles and brainstorm solutions.
 In this case, Principles 2 and 25 provided helpful ideas.
-When we “single out the only necessary part (or property) of an object” we realize that the only function of the gas cap is to seal the gas tank filling port.
-Can this be done without the cap?
+When we “single out the only necessary part (or property) of an object,” we realize that the only function of the gas cap is to seal the gas tank filling port.
+So, we ask ourselves, can this be done without the cap?